 McKinsey says that “Full Funnel” marketing is the new must have for CMO is but is it really?
 Will it work?

-However, the first point to note is that not all companies are doing both of these types of marketing and many, particularly in the last year, either have none or have ditched their brand marketing.
+However, the first point to note is that not all companies are doing both types of marketing.
+Many, particularly in the last year, either have none or have ditched their brand marketing.
 Brand marketing has a measurement problem.
 We can’t prove it makes a difference the same way performance marketing can attribute its success.
 It is much easier for boards to justify cutting the budget.

-“This is troubling for CMOs because 83 percent of CEOs look to marketing as a growth engine for the business.” – McKinsey
+“This is troubling for CMOs because 83% of CEOs look to marketing as a growth engine for the business.” – McKinsey

-But performance marketing is also suffering – “performance-marketing returns have recently plateaued or declined, thanks to inflation in digital-media costs and customer saturation in some highly targeted ad markets.
-In addition, widely available automation tools have commoditized the execution of performance marketing, making it difficult to secure a significant competitive advantage.”
+Performance marketing is also suffering – “Performance-marketing returns have recently plateaued or declined, thanks to inflation in digital-media costs.
+Also, automation tools have commoditized the execution of performance marketing.
+These factors combined are making it difficult to secure a significant competitive advantage.”